hibernate/hibernate-infra/README.md

 ### Performance Tip

-When only updating the build nodes (which run on Fedora), it is recommended to enable SSH pipelining which will make things go quite a bit faster.
+When only updating the worker nodes (which run on Fedora), it is recommended to enable SSH pipelining which will make things go quite a bit faster.
 To do so, specify pipelining = True in ansible.cfg.
 (This couldn't work on RHEL 7 for security reasons, it might work on RHEL 8)

 You can also run the playbook on a subset of the hosts in the file using the parameter "--limit":

-    ansible-playbook -i hosts site.yml --limit awscislaves
+    ansible-playbook -i hosts site.yml --limit jenkins-worker

 If you want to have the list of IP affected without running the playbook you can use the option "--list-hosts":

-    ansible-playbook -i hosts site.yml --limit awscislaves --list-hosts
+    ansible-playbook -i hosts site.yml --limit jenkins-worker --list-hosts

 It is also possible to execute specific tasks using tags:

-    ansible-playbook -i hosts site.yml --limit awscislaves --tags "generate-script"
+    ansible-playbook -i hosts site.yml --limit jenkins-worker --tags "generate-script"

 More details about tags can be found the ansible documentation.